gcosma/COP509/README.md

 **Other**
 [SummerTime Library for Text Summarisation and Evaluation GitHub] (https://github.com/Yale-LILY/SummerTime) [ONLY FOR LEARNING - The code no longer works]
-# Week 2, Day 3 Thursday: Research Talks and Deduplication Workshop
+# Week 2: Research Talks and Deduplication Workshop
 ---
 ** Research talks **